epfl-ada/ada-2022-project-theadaholics/README.md

 ### Step 3: Exploratory analysis

 #### Step 3.1: Movies
 A movie involves very diverse features.
 A correlation heat map is created to investigate links between features.
 The focus is put on distribution and link to profitability and success on the following features: release month, genres, profit VS budget for top movies, actors, and directors.
-With multiple features, a single success score based on the four following success features: Wikipedia pageviews, IMDB weighted ratings, gross revenue, profit.
+With multiple features, a single success score is based on the four following success features: Wikipedia pageviews, IMDB weighted ratings, gross revenue, and profit.
-From there, we proceed with the creation of a weighted score for features such as actors, directors, genres, based on the movie score and the number of movies in which individuals of features appear.
-The same thing is done for actor, director, genre collaborations.
-We also look into which is the best period to release a movie by comparing accoss months the gross revenue.
+From there, we proceed with the creation of a weighted score for features such as actors, directors, and genres, based on the movie score and the number of movies in which individuals of features appear.
+The same thing is done for actor, director, and genre collaborations.
+We also look into which is the best period to release a movie by comparing across months the gross revenue.

 <p align="center">
   <img src="./figures/success_month.png" alt="success month" width="600"/>